hybridly/hybridly/README.md

   <sub>
     Built with ❤︎ by <a href="https://github.com/enzoinnocenzi">Enzo Innocenzi</a>
     <br/>
-    Credits to <a href="https://reinink.ca">Jonathan Reinink</a>, the Inertia team and the contributors.
+    Acknowledgments to <a href="https://reinink.ca">Jonathan Reinink</a>, the Inertia team and its contributors.
   </sub>
 </p>